amelieykw/notes/jsa_mentoring/js_network_request/11_web_socket.md

 # [Web Socket](https://javascript.info/websocket#summary)

+One of the most popular of these strategies was ***long-polling***.
+This involves keeping an HTTP connection open until the server has some data to push down to the client.

+The problem with all of these solutions is that they carry the overhead of HTTP.
+Every time you make an HTTP request a bunch of headers and cookie data are transferred to the server.
+This can add up to a reasonably large amount of data that needs to be transferred, which in turn increases latency.
+If you’re building something like a browser-based game, ***reducing latency is crucial to keeping things running smoothly***.
+The worst part of this is that a lot of these headers and cookies aren’t actually needed to fulfil the client’s request.

+> What we really need is a way of ***creating a persistent, low latency connection that can support transactions initiated by either the client or server***.
+This is exactly what WebSockets provide and in this post you are going to learn all about how to use them in your own applications.

 > The WebSocket protocol provides a way to exchange data between browser and server via a persistent connection.
 >
 > The data can be passed in both directions as **“packets”**, without breaking the connection and additional HTTP-requests.